 A really bright future

-Whilst, I don’t think we are quite ‘there’ yet in terms of the thing that will cause people in mass to switch over to Linux, we keep making really promising steps forward, and the Steam Deck represents a deeper investment by Valve and Valve's hardware partners into making putting future games on Linux.
+While I don’t think we are quite ‘there’ yet in terms of the thing that will cause people in mass to switch over to Linux, we keep making really promising steps forward, and the Steam Deck represents a deeper investment by Valve and Valve's hardware partners into putting future games on Linux.

 I personally would love to be using Linux for all my needs, I have a powerful computer that I do intensive 3D rendering on and using Linux would give me more performance and faster render times, but alas my core game I play all the time is Destiny, and online games do not tend to look favourably at Linux and it wouldn’t work (yes I know I can dual boot — it’s in the cards).